Select each service below to learn more.

 - Accompanying you to any civil or criminal proceeding to offer support and encouragement

-Local referrals are made for those individuals who require therapeutic counseling.
+Counseling is available to adults and children ages 3 and older.
 All domestic violence services are offered free of charge in a confidential setting.

 VOICES Domestic Violence Professional staff is available to provide presentations on the following topics: